 Perhaps I’m regretting the fact that I didn’t try to requalify for Star Alliance Gold last year, but I really do miss my lounge benefits.
 It’s only in a fit of desperation that I would try for what was unthinkable before: pay for them.

-Hear me out.
-I know this is a first world problem, but a girl can only deal with so much after cavorting around Singapore’s business lounge in Changi and drinking freshly-brewed cappuccinos in Turkish’s Istanbul lounge.
-I also wasn’t ready to rejoin United’s loyalty program.
-The added bonus is I get to make up for it now by showing up at the airport as late as humanly possible.
+(Hear me out.
+I know this is a first world problem, but a girl can only deal with so much after cavorting around Singapore’s business lounge in Changi and drinking freshly-brewed cappuccinos in Turkish’s Istanbul lounge.)

 Priority Pass offers three tiers of annual membership.
 The cheapest Standard membership starts at $99 but also charges $27 for each visit.
 The Standard Plus charges $249 but offers 10 visits for free before they begin assessing the $27 visit rate.
 For those on the go pretty much all the time, the Prestige membership charges $399 for full, unlimited usage at no additional cost.
 Guests get charged a flat $27 no matter what.
-As a result, I have now determined Priority Pass pricing is as complicated as wandering through an IKEA maze.
+Priority Pass pricing is as complicated as wandering through an IKEA maze.

-The exact costs can be visualized in the enlargeable chart below, which shows how much each subsequent visit would cost you depending on the different types of membership.
+The exact costs can be visualized in the enlargeable chart below, which shows how much each subsequent visit would cost depending on the membership type.
 (For easy reference, the cheapest membership is highlighted in red on the number of visit you’re on.
 This doesn’t include any guest fees.)

 After doing a bit of research, I also realized that Priority Pass offers a fair selection of discounts to other groups.
-The best offer I found for U.S. members was for 20% as a result of the Freddie Awards.
-While the actual numbers are going to play out a little differently—of course—it’s interesting that the frequency at which you should buy each membership changes slightly.
-Basically, the principle I stated earlier doesn’t apply anymore though the discount is standard across the board.
+The best offer I found for U.S. members was 20% off as a result of the Freddie Awards.
+The actual numbers are going to play out differently—of course—but it is interesting that the frequency at which you should buy each membership changes.

-In fact, anytime there seems to be a discount in effect, the membership you should buy shifts up by one visit.
-If you plan on visiting a lounge one to four times a year, you should go with the Standard membership.
+In fact, anytime there seems to be a discount in effect, the best membership shifts up by one visit.
+If a traveler plans on visiting a lounge one to four times a year, they should go with the Standard membership.
 Five to 14 visits would make the Standard Plus membership the best deal; anything after that warrants the Prestige membership.

-Ultimately, whether you decide to spring for a Priority Pass or not is going to be completely dependent on how well you know your own travel patterns and whether the lounges they have fit in with them.
+Springing for a Priority Pass or not is going to be completely dependent on how well you know your own travel patterns and whether the lounges they offer fit with that.
 I often used a lounge about six to ten times a year, but a lot of it varied on where I was flying and whether I even had time to spend in the lounge.
 At best, most of the time I would just run to the lounge for a quick shower before jumping back onto a connecting flight out.